messcrypto/-Cryptographic-Data-Analysis-with-Elliptic-Curves/README.md

-# ECC-DataEncryptor
+.# Cryptographic Data Analysis using Elliptic Curves

-This project applies **Elliptic Curve Cryptography (ECC)** in Python to protect sensitive data.
+This project demonstrates basic cryptographic operations using **Elliptic Curve Cryptography (ECC)** with Python.
+It simulates secure data handling and key generation techniques over the `secp256k1` curve.

-It includes a modular cryptographic script that performs:
+## 🔒 What It Does
-- Data encryption using ECC principles.
+- Generates a private and public key pair using ECC
-- Secure file handling.
-- Future integration with data visualization.

-## 📂 Project Structure
+- Applies scalar multiplication over elliptic curve points
-- `ecc_core.py`: Main encryption/decryption logic using ECC.
+- Hashes text messages using SHA-256
-- `README.md`: Project description.
-- `test_data.txt`: (Optional) Example data file to encrypt.

-## 🚀 How to Use
-1. Clone the repo.
-2. Run `ecc_core.py` in Python.
-3. Input your data, and see it encrypted securely.
+- Demonstrates secure data encryption foundation

+## 🧠 Why This Project?
+This project reflects my academic background in mathematics and cryptography, and my passion for applying mathematical theory to real-world secure applications.

-## 💡 Technologies Used
+## 🛠️ Technologies Used
 - Python
-- Cryptography libraries
+- Elliptic Curve Cryptography
-- (Optional) Matplotlib / Tkinter for GUI

----

-Made with 💙 by Hadjer.
+- SHA-256 (Hashing)

+## 👩‍💻 Author
+**Hadjer Meskem**
+Mathematics graduate | Cryptography enthusiast | Building a career in data security & remote technologies.